 What is the Formation of Basalt Columns in Iceland?

-Basalt columns are unique in their structure and formation.
+Basalt column formations are unique in their structure and formation.
 There are specific qualities that need to be present for basalt columns to form.
 Because of the unique structure of compounds within lava, the shape of the hexagon is possible.

 To form basalt columns, you need an even flow of lava to come from an erupting volcano.
 This lava needs to flow into a frigid body of water where the basalt will quickly separate from other components of lava and begin to bond together.
 It is these bonds that create the hexagonal stacks in the water.